MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

     :::image type="content" source="../media/viewing-emails.png" alt-text="Viewing Email Messages":::

-1. In addition to using the *mgt-search-results* component, Microsoft Graph provides several APIs that can be used to search email messages.
+1. In addition to using the *mgt-search-results* component to retrieve messages, Microsoft Graph provides several APIs that can be used to search emails as well.
 The `/search/query` API that you saw earlier could certainly be used, but a more straightforward option is the `messages` API.

-To see how to call this API, go back to *graph.service.ts* and locate the `searchEmailMessages()` function.
-It creates a URL that can be used to call the `messages` endpoint of Microsoft Graph and embeds the `query` parameter in it.
+1. To see how to call this API, go back to *graph.service.ts* and locate the `searchEmailMessages()` function.
+It creates a URL that can be used to call the `messages` endpoint of Microsoft Graph and assigns the `query` value to the `$search` parameter.
 The code then makes a GET request and returns the results to the caller.
+The `$search` operator searches for the `query` value in the subject, body, and sender fields automatically.

     ```typescript
     async searchEmailMessages(query:string) {